Duet3D/wiki-content/User_manual/Tuning/scanning_z_probe_calibration.md

 ### Drive level and reading offset

 To calibrate drive level and reading offset:
+* Set the Z datum (Z=0), either by homing Z using another probe, or by moving the nozzle to just touch the bed and send G92 Z0.
 * Position the sensor above the bed at the minimum height that you expect to use it.
+  * This will usually be the G31 Z parameter trigger height.
+  * This height should also allow the nozzle to pass over the whole bed without dragging on it, with a little extra height (eg 1mm) for safety.
-  For example, if the trigger height is set to 2mm (G31 Z2), and the bed error is expected to be not more than 1mm, the minimum height would be 2mm.
+  * For example, if the trigger height is set to 2mm (G31 Z2), and the bed error is expected to be not more than 1mm, the minimum height would be 2mm.
 * Run `M558.2 K1 S-1` to calibrate the drive level.
 If it is successful then it should report the resulting drive level.
   * If it is unsuccessful, send the command again a few more times, until you get a positive result
   * If it is continuously unsuccessful, check the ribbon cable is seated properly in the connectors, the ribbon cable is away from the coil, and there's no metal above the probe (see 'Mounting' above)